kxlki/Mental_Health-Chatbot/README.md

 # Mental_Health-Chatbot
-Mental Health Chatbot , using Generative Ai , and a graphical UI
+ An AI project creating a Mental Health Chatbot , using Gen-AI , and a graphical UI based interaction with the chatbot , hosted on a website